 The maps are put together in chronological order to demonstrate a typical customer's experience with a business.
 This helps marketing and customer service teams identify touchpoints that cause friction so they can remove them and enhance the customer journey.

-Here's an example of what a customer touchpoint looks like on HubSpot's customer journey map.
+Here's an example of what a customer touchpoint looks like on HubSpot's customer journey map:

 While this is only a small section of a much larger document, it gives you a good idea of how useful touchpoints are to marketing and customer service teams.

-In the original document, the green dots represent interactions that are positive, and the red ones represent points of friction.
+In the original document, the green dots represent customer interactions that are positive, and the red ones represent points of friction.
 Yellow dots are moments when customers have to make decisions, which leads to either a green or red dot.

 With this layout, I can see an overall view of different touchpoints occurring within various stages of the customer journey.
 This makes it easier to spot areas of your business that you can improve to increase customer delight.